spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ### Webhook requests

+!!! info
+    This section of documentation requires you have configured at least one [Named Webhook](../../integrations/webhooks.md).
+    Consider exploring that part of documentation first.

 Webhook notifications are a very powerful part of the notification policy.
-Using them one is able to not only receive webhooks on specific events that happen in Spacelift, but also craft unique requests to be consumed by some third party.
+Using them, one is able to not only receive webhooks on specific events that happen in Spacelift, but also craft unique requests to be consumed by some third-party.

 The notification policy relies on named webhooks which can be created and managed in the [Webhooks section of Spacelift](../../integrations/webhooks.md).
 Any policy evaluation will always receive a list of possible webhooks together with their labels as input.
 The data received in the policy input should be used to determine which webhook will be used when sending the request.

-!!! info
-    This section of documentation requires you have configured at least one [Named Webhook](../../integrations/webhooks.md).
-    Consider exploring that part of documentation first.

 The webhook policy accepts multiple configurable parameters: